Media Highlights 2019

 Could "itchy" gut nerve be responsible for irritable bowel syndrome

-Emeran A. Mayer, MD, co-director of CURE: Digestive Diseases Research Center and director of the G. Oppenheimer Center for Neurobiology of Stress and Resilience, was quoted in a Healthline article on whether the discovery of itch receptors is likely to influence treatment options for IBS.
+Emeran A. Mayer, MD, co-director of CURE: Digestive Diseases Research Center and director of the G. Oppenheimer Center for Neurobiology of Stress and Resilience, was quoted in a article on whether the discovery of itch receptors is likely to influence treatment options for IBS.

 Understanding and treating IBS